Algeciras: History

-Recently it has been proposed that the site of Iulia Traducta was the Villa Vieja of Algeciras.

-Al-Jazira al-Khadrā was founded few years after the Islamic conquest of the Iberian Peninsula.

 In the year 859 AD Viking troops on board 62 drekars and commanded by the leaders Hastein and Björn Ironside besieged the city for three days and subsequently laid waste to much of it.
 After looting the houses of the rich, they burnt the Aljama mosque and the Banderas mosque.
 Reorganized near the medina, the inhabitants managed to recover the city and make the invaders run away, capturing two boats.
 In 914, during a period of civil war (fitna) prior to the proclamation of the Caliphate of Córdoba, Cordobese emir Abd al-Rahman III conquered Algeciras, which had provided rebel elements with key logistic support.
 Shipbuilding docks for the Umayyad navy were then built in Algeciras, presumably in the form of a fortified port.

 It enjoyed a brief period of independence as a taifa state from 1035 to 1058.
 It was named al-Jazirah al-Khadra ("Green Island") after the offshore Isla Verde; the modern name is derived from this original Arabic name (compare also Algiers and Al Jazeera).
 In 1055 Emir Al-Mutadid of Seville drove the Berbers from Algeciras, claiming it for Arabs.
 Vowing to counter the Castilian expansion initiated by 1265, Nasrid Granada required assistance from Fez in late 1274 and ceded the place of Algeciras (together with Tarifa) to the Marinids.
 In 1278, Algeciras was besieged by the forces of the Kingdom of Castile under the command of Alfonso X of Castile and his son, Sancho.
 This siege was the first of a series of attempts to take the city and ended in failure for the Castilian forces.
 An armada sent by Castile was also annihilated whilst trying to blockade the city's harbor.
-Marinid ruler Abu Yusuf built a new walled precinct on the opposing bank of the Río de la Miel circa 1282, al-Bunayya, originally as a military camp site in the context of the Battle of the Strait.
-A substantial share of the workforce dedicated to the former end were Christian slaves.
-The Marinid grip over the place further increased in the ensuing years, and the place turned into a Marinid stronghold from which razzias were launched into the still incipient Christian settlements in the Lower Guadalquivir and the Guadalete area.
-Having lost interest in Iberian affairs, Abu Yaqub Yusuf an-Nasr returned Algeciras to the Emirate of Granada in 1295.